Virtana/ESP32CameraIntegration/PickDetection/README.md

 ### Configuration for Use

-Replace the macro argument in the files to change the following:
+Replace the {macro argument} in the files to change the following:

 ##### *pickdet_camera.h*